 Roland Hensley Bike Park in 4940 West Capitol Avenue, West Sacramento, connects to the east end of the Yolo Causeway Bicycle Path.
 Access to the bike park would not be permanently altered under any alternative.
-The existing bicycle pathway would be rerouted during repaving activities, but repaving activities may occur at nighttime to minimize access disruption.
+The existing bicycle pathway would be rerouted during repaving activities, but repaving activities may occur at nighttime to minimize access disruption or reversing pedestrian/ bicycle controls may be implemented during construction.
 To maintain access, bicycles traveling westbound would be detoured along West Capitol Avenue.
 Bicycles traveling eastbound would be redirected along a short segment of sidewalk on West Capitol Avenue and use the crosswalk at the West Capitol Avenue/westbound I-80 off-ramp intersection.
 Bicyclists would then continue eastbound along West Capitol Avenue using the existing bicycle lane.
 Caltrans would install a cross walk at the westbound I-80 off-ramp across right turn movement to West Capitol Avenue as well as a temporary flashing beacon located upstream.
 Because park and bicycle access would be continued, no Section 4(f) impacts would occur as a result of any Build Alternatives 2a and 2b through 7a and 7b, but constructive use is analyzed in more detail below.

-There would be no acquisition of park property, and therefore no direct use of the park.
+Direct Use: There would be no acquisition of park property, and therefore no direct use of the park.

-Indirect air quality and noise impacts as a result of the proposed project are not expected to result in a constructive use of Roland Hensley Bike Park.
+Constructive Use: Indirect air quality and noise impacts as a result of the proposed project are not expected to result in a constructive use of Roland Hensley Bike Park.
 Under Alternatives 2b, 3b, 4b, 5b, 6b, and 7b, construction of a connector ramp is proposed but this work is approximately 550 feet from the park, and noise or dust is not anticipated to impact the resource.
 Therefore, there are no proximity impacts that would rise to the level of substantial impairment.

-Temporary occupancy is supported in detail in this section.
-As described, implementation of the any of the Build Alternatives would include repaving of the existing Class I bikeway through Roland Hensley Bike Park to improve the condition of the existing recreational resource to be better than existing prior to the project.
+Temporary Occupancy: As described, implementation of the any of the Build Alternatives would include repaving of the existing Class I bikeway through Roland Hensley Bike Park to improve the condition of the existing recreational resource to be better than existing prior to the project.
 During construction, bicycles would be detoured and connectivity would remain open, as described above.
 Users would not be impacted as required by Caltrans Standard Measure TT-1, which states that pedestrian and bicycle access would be maintained during construction.
 As part of Standard Measure TT-3, a traffic management plan would include the detour plan.
-In addition, a 0.2 acre construction staging area is located partially within the park; however, would be located in an areas that is already paved and fenced off from the bike path.
+In addition, a 0.2-acre construction staging area is located partially within the park; however, would be located in an areas that is already paved and fenced off from the bike path.
 As such, the construction staging area would have no effect on the recreational function of the park.
 None of the temporary construction-related impacts would adversely affect the activities, features, or attributes of the park.

-Specifically, temporary occupancy is supported by the following: (1) the duration of the proposed work is temporary (less than the approximately 443 construction working days estimated for construction), less than the overall project construction period (## months/years), and no change in property ownership would occur; (2) the work is confined to paving the trail portion and minor staging in an unused area only, and would result in minimal changes to the resource, including improvement to the trail; (3) no permanent adverse impacts to the park and no interference on either a permanent or temporary basis with the protected activities, features, or attributes of the park would occur, as detours and night work would help ensure that access would not be impeded; (4) the disturbed land would be fully restored to at least as good condition, in this case improved; and, (5) concurrence by the City of West Sacramento, as the officials with jurisdiction, will be obtained before the approval of the final environmental document..
+Specifically, temporary occupancy is supported by the following: (1) the duration of the proposed work is temporary, less than the overall project construction period, and no change in property ownership would occur; (2) the work is confined to paving the trail portion and minor staging in an unused area only, and would result in minimal changes to the resource, including improvement to the trail; (3) no permanent adverse impacts to the park and no interference with the protected activities, features, or attributes of the park would occur, as detours and night work would ensure that access would not be impeded; (4) the disturbed land would be fully restored to at least as good condition, in this case improved; and, (5) concurrence by the City of West Sacramento, as the officials with jurisdiction, was obtained on April 15, 2024.